mmu-webdesign/awdd2-2022-group5/5_QA_and_the_guide/quality_audit.md

 <img src="sp5-media/Evidence for Readability.png" alt="" width="1000">

+Using the Readability Test - WebFX tool, our website scored a 62 rating.
+However, the only spelling and grammar mistake detected was "BetterU" but this is invalid as this is the name for our website so it is not applicable as an erroneous entry.

 ## SEO

 Review your metadata (Checkbot will help) including page titles, meta description, link text, use of headings, use of keywords in your text.